Install Bridge for Linux for Containers

 export LC_ALL="en_US.utf8"

-4. Start an instance of the Bridge container.
-There are many ways you can set up and start the container image.
-The following interactive method illustrates the steps necessary to start the worker.
+The interactive method in this procedure illustrates the steps necessary to start the worker.
 When you exit, the container stops running.

 docker container run -it bridge_final /bin/bash

-2. Add the PAT token to a flat file in JSON format.
-For example:
+1. Add the PAT or UAT token to a flat file in JSON format.
+For example: /home/jSmith/Documents/MyTokenFile.txt

 {"MyToken" : "uLICC7e8SUS8ZNGe8RIFn4u==:lRihmYHI0XBKle7e8S4uSORXGqAkAl4"}

-4. Change the file permissions to restrict access to the current user.
-For example:
+3. Change the file permissions to restrict access to the current user.
+For example: chmod 600 MyTokenFile.txt

 /opt/tableau/tableau_bridge/bin/run-bridge.sh -e --patTokenId="Mytoken" --userEmail="admin@tableau.com" --client="myBridgeAgent" --site="mySite" --patTokenFile="/home/jSmith/Documents/MyTokenFile.txt" --poolId="1091bfe4-604d-402a-b41c-29ae4b85ec94"